Friday, October 5, 2012

 Just two years after the Scream Factory release, Studio Canal in the U.K. released the film in 4K and remastered Blu-Ray.
 The UHD features Dolby Vision.
 Taken from a new scan of the original negative, this new version features much more fine detail and a substantial color shift.
 I've included some captures from this new transfer to illustrate the differences.
 While it suffers at time from being too yellow or too teal, much of the time it looks fabulous, and remains my favorite way to view the film at present.
 What becomes clear upon direct comparison with older scans is how bright everything has been up to now, almost to the point of being washed out.
 Notice how more mysterious the night scenes on the island now play.

 In 2024 Paramount released their own UHD version.
 It uses the Studio Canal restoration but tweaks the colors to be less yellow.
 The encoding is noticeably less impressive than the Studio Canal version, however.
-It looks pretty good in Dolby Vision, however.
+It looks pretty good in Dolby Vision, but is shockingly bad at times.
 In this next section, the first image is from the Studio Canal version, the second is from the Paramount version.

 Television Version